 - Eat a good breakfast before coming to school in the morning. - Get plenty of sleep at night. - Study is a matter of knowing how to read, listen, observe, and think. - Make a definite daily schedule for study, setting aside time for each subject.
 Use study hall periods to prepare for the next day's classes and for last minute review. - Be sure to understand the assignment.
 Always write assignments in your planner. - Improve your reading by increasing your rate of reading, by reading with a purpose, by mastering the vocabulary and by using the dictionary whenever you meet new words you do not understand. - Take a good attitude towards learning. - Ask questions when you do not understand. - Join school activities.
 They contribute greatly to your physical, mental and social growth. - Make honesty your policy.
 It takes courage to face school assignments and tests. - Be prompt.
 Tardiness can be a great disadvantage throughout your life. - Have a good spirit.
-A school can be no better than its students. - If you encounter difficulty in doing an assignment and cannot finish, report it to the teacher prior to the beginning of class.
+A school can be no better than its students' spirit. - If you encounter difficulty in doing an assignment and cannot finish, report it to the teacher prior to the beginning of class.

-2018-19 Jr/Sr HS Report Card Periods (Grades 7-12)
+2021-22 Jr/Sr HS Report Card Periods (Grades 7-12)

-There will be six reporting periods for the 2018-19 school year.
+There will be six reporting periods for the 2021-22 school year.
 The dates are as follows:

 1st Marking Period:

-Marking Period Ends October 19 Report Cards Mailed October 26
+Marking Period Ends October 15

+Report Cards Mailed October 22

 2nd Marking Period:

-Marking Period Ends December 7 Report Cards via Schooltool December 14
+Marking Period Ends December 3

+Report Cards via Schooltool December 10

 3rd Marking Period:

-Marking Period Ends January 25 Report Cards via Schooltool February 1
+Marking Period Ends January 21

+Report Cards via Schooltool January 28

 4th Marking Period:

-Marking Period Ends March 15 Report Cards via Schooltool March 22
+Marking Period Ends March 11

+Report Cards via Schooltool March 18

 5th Marking Period:

-Marking Period Ends May 3 Report Cards via Schooltool May 10
+Marking Period Ends April 29

+Report Cards via Schooltool May 6

 6th Marking Period:

-Marking Period Ends June 14 Report Cards Mailed June 26
+Marking Period Ends June 18

+Report Cards Mailed June 30